SebastianHinz73/OpenDTU-Shelly/README.md

 The aim of this repository is to realize a zero feed in with Shelly components.
 The Shelly Pro3EM and Shelly Plug S are used.

 It is not finished yet.
-It is planned to finish it by 04/2024.